 I’m more interested in how it feels, the image I see from the EVF, autofocus, and the stabilization.
 For me, it all comes down to more images in focus and improving the experience of capturing those images.

-I hope you found this review helpful.
-Be sure to subscribe below to learn more about what’s next in photography.
+I hope this review was helpful.
+Subscribe below stay uptodate with what’s next in photography.